joebew42/mars-rover-kata/readme.md

 ## Questions

-- Could we express the `Commands` class as a `Repository` if we think in terms of Domain-Driven Design?
-    - What is the difference between `Commands.from('b')` and `Commands.findByCharacter('b')?
-      The only thing I see is that now the term 'b' becomes part of our domain, and not something we have to map from the outside to our domain (e.g. 'b' is getting mapped to a `Command` that is part of the domain).

 - If we had to re-think at the tests of the `Rover` class, how we might have to rewrite them?
   What does the `Rover` class is really doing?
 Collaborating with the `Commands`?